rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 ## Future Features

-* Option to map to or from different property name? (seems to be a popular feature, but I prefer the native OOP way of doing it)
+* Option to read & write to private properties.
-* Option to read & write to private properties?
+* Option to inject `Context` and `MainTransformer` to a property mapper.
 * Data collector and profiler integration.

 ## Installation